 A study by the Centers for Disease Control and Prevention determined that 11.2% of African American children and 4% of Mexican-American children are poisoned by lead, compared with 2.3% of white children (NCCJ).

 What is Environmental Justice?

-Environmental Justice occurs when all people, regardless of race, gender, socioeconomic status, or national origin have meaningful involvement and fair treatment in environmental protection laws, regulations, implementation, and enforcement.
-(Environmental Justice ensures that every person has the ability to live, work, and exist in a safe and clean environment.)
+Environmental Justice occurs when all people, regardless of race, gender, socioeconomic status, or national origin, have meaningful involvement and fair treatment with respect to development, implementation, and enforcement of environmental laws, regulations, and policies.
+Environmental Justice ensures that every person has the ability to live, learn, work, and exist in a safe and clean environment.

 What is Environmental Injustice?

-Environmental injustice is the disproportionate exposure and burden of Black, Indigenous, communities of color and low socioeconomic status to pollution and poor quality of life through unequal environmental protection laws, regulations and practices.
+Environmental injustice is the disproportionate exposure of Black, Indigenous, and communities of color and low socioeconomic status to pollution and poor quality of life through unequal environmental protection laws, regulations, and practices.